gastsail/CleanFirestoreLogin/README.md

 # CleanFirestoreLogin
-[WIP] Login and Register with Clean Architecture
+Login and Register with Clean Architecture